 Sudio Sweden reached out to me, among other tech bloggers and social media influencers, for Sudio Nivå earphones review, their first in the personal wireless audio collection.
 If you think Sudio sounds a little familiar, that is because the founder is inspired by Phil Collin’s song, Sussudio.
-The Sudio Nivå retails for an affordable price of S$169, and if you use the discount code “musicphotolife15” during checkout, you enjoy 15% discount, ends 31 July 2019.
+The Sudio Nivå retails for an affordable price of S$169, and if you use the discount code “musicphotolife15” during checkout, you enjoy 15% discount.
 International shipping via door-to-door courier is free.
-Update 13 May 2019: Sudio has launched a new TWS earphones, Sudio Tolv, Sudio Fem, and Sudio Ett.
+Update 7 June 2020: Sudio has since launched several new TWS earphones, Sudio Tolv, Sudio Fem, and Sudio Ett.
 Click the links for the detailed reviews.
 The above discount code is still valid as of this date.

 Unboxing and Design